cumulusmx/ImportWLK/README.md

 ImportWLK also uses your Cumulus.ini file to determine things like what units you use for your measurements.
 So make sure you have all this configured correctly in Cumulus MX before importing data.

+*_Note:_* The units used in Cumulus MX may be different from the units in the files you are importing, the units will be converted.

 ## Running ImportWLK
 ### Windows
 Just run the ImportWLK.exe from your root Cumulus MX folder
 > ImportWLK.exe
 ### Linux
-Run via the dotnet executable after first setting the path to teh Cumulus MX root folder
+Run via the dotnet executable after first setting the path to the Cumulus MX root folder
 > dotnet ImportWLK.dll